Outreach

 The Haiti Committee

 St. Rose of Lima has a Sister Parish in Haiti, the poorest nation in our hemisphere.
 Our sister parish is located in Fond Pierre which is in the mountains about 80 miles northwest of the capital of Port-au-Prince.
 The Haiti Committee helps to maintain the schools and pay the teachers’ salaries.
 The committee also sends a shipment to Haiti once a year.
 The shipments consist of approximately 60 – 100 boxes filled with school supplies, toiletries, clothes, shoes, sports equipment and other miscellaneous items donated by St. Rose parishioners.
 Due to the generosity of our parish and others in the community we have helped to fund a well, the parish center, a new school, the roof on the new church and a new kitchen for the school lunch program.
-Meetings are held on the first Monday of each month in the faculty room of the school at 7:30 pm.
+Meetings are held on the first Monday of each month in the Parish Youth Conference Center (former convent) at 7:30 pm.
 Everyone is welcome to attend a meeting or join the committee at anytime.

 Hospital and Homebound Ministry